AIHubDocs/en/assets/RVC/Resources/Inference Settings.md

 ‎

 #### :icon-chevron-down: Gives a faster inference & more consistent output volume:
-- There's an error where the volume of the output lowers in some parts.
+- In RVC sometimes there's an error where the volume of the output lowers in some parts.

 - To prevent this, Split Audio divides the audio & infers them one by one.
 Then unites them at the end.